What coronavirus? With indictment of Venezeula’s Maduro and sanctions on Iran, U.S. doubles down on ‘maximum pressure’

 Is humanitarian aid being offered to targets of maximum pressure?

-The Trump administration has offered Iran aid as it battles the coronavirus, funneled through the Swiss government because Washington cut diplomatic relations with Tehran 40 years ago.
+The Trump administration has offered Iran aid as it battles the coronavirus pandemic, funneled through the Swiss government because Washington cut diplomatic relations with Tehran 40 years ago.

 “The United States has offered over $100 million in medical assistance to foreign countries, including to the Iranian people,” Pompeo said this week.

 Iran rejected the aid.
-Supreme Leader Ayatollah Ali Khamenei said “you could be giving medicines to Iran that spread the virus or cause it to remain permanently.”
+Ayatollah Ali Khamenei, the supreme leader, said, “You could be giving medicines to Iran that spread the virus or cause it to remain permanently.”

 The United States has also said it would facilitate humanitarian assistance to North Korea, which has not reported any cases of covid-19.
 No such offers have been made publicly to Venezuela.